Kentucky Reservoir Land Management Plan

 Kentucky Reservoir is one of eight reservoirs included in the Multiple RLMPs project, which was approved by the TVA Board of Directors on August 23, 2017.

 Kentucky Reservoir is an impoundment of the Tennessee River formed by the Kentucky Dam, which is located at Tennessee River Mile 22.4.
 Kentucky Reservoir is situated in Calloway, Livingston, Lyon and Trigg counties in Kentucky, and in Benton, Carroll, Decatur, Hardin, Henderson, Henry, Houston, Humphreys, Perry, Stewart and Wayne counties in west Tennessee.

 Around Kentucky Reservoir, there are over 12,000 acres in state wildlife management areas, which offer a small game, large game, and waterfowl hunting, as well as wildlife viewing opportunities and hiking trails.

 The reservoir is home to many varieties of fish, including largemouth and smallmouth bass, catfish, bluegill, and sauger.
 Kentucky Reservoir is regarded as one of the premier crappie destinations in the country.

 The scope of the Kentucky RLMP is the 74,713.6 acres of TVA public land shown in the maps below.
 The Kentucky RLMP contains a regional overview, information about the environment around the reservoir, and descriptions of each parcel of land.
 The reservoir property is divided into parcels, and each parcel is assigned a single land use allocation zone.
 Descriptions of the allowable land uses within each land planning zone are available here.

 Download Maps (PDF)

 After approval of an RLMP by TVA, all future uses of TVA public lands on that reservoir must then be consistent with the allocations within the RLMP.
-In accordance TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
+In accordance with TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
 The attachment at the link below describes the land use allocation changes that have occurred on Kentucky Reservoir since the 2017 RLMP was completed.

 TVA land around Kentucky Reservoir has been allocated for certain land uses, as summarized in the table below.